 Baseball was usually the sport of choice at my grandmother’s summer cookouts, and you can bet that my dad was out there playing with the little ones.
 It didn’t matter if his grandsons, nieces, or nephews were playing, he was always there to show them how to swing the bat or throw the ball.

 Even though Dad had an opportunity to play for the Brooklyn Dodgers, he was a lifelong Yankees fan.
-We had lots of fun smack talking when my Nats played his Yankees, but he usually got the last laugh.
+We had lots of fun smack talking when my Nationals played his Yankees, but he usually got the last laugh.